 Daylight

-In Cozumel, Mexico, the average length of the day in April is 12h and 38min.
+In Cozumel, the average length of the day in April is 12h and 38min.

 On the first day of the month, sunrise is at 6:40 am and sunset at 7:02 pm.
-On the last day of April, in Cozumel, Mexico, sunrise is at 6:18 am and sunset at 7:11 pm EST.
+On the last day of April, sunrise is at 6:18 am and sunset at 7:11 pm EST.

 Sunshine

-April has the most sunshine of the year in Cozumel, with an average of 8.6h of sunshine.
+The month with the most sunshine is April, with an average of 8.6h of sunshine.

 UV index

-August, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from unprotected exposure to Sun's UV rays for ordinary individuals.
+August, with an average maximum UV index of 12.
+A UV Index of 11, and more, symbolizes an extreme health hazard from exposure to the Sun's UV rays for the ordinary person.

-Note: In April, a daily maximum UV index of 12 leads to the following instructions:
+Note: The UV index of 12 during April translates into the following guidance: